Clarence-pan/lumen-default-routes/README.md

 ![build status](https://travis-ci.org/Clarence-pan/lumen-default-routes.svg)

-With this library, you can easily add "module/controller/action" style routes for Laravel/Lumen.
+With this library, you can easily add "module/controller/action" style routes for Lumen.

 # Install